Hard Money Global logo

 The company offers a range of lending products centered on real estate financing, including hard money loans, private money loans, and fix-and-flip financing.
 Their stated approach emphasizes asset-based underwriting rather than credit-score-dependent decisions, positioning themselves as capable of approving borrowers with less-than-perfect credit.
 They market their ability to close "challenging files quickly and efficiently" and claim to see opportunities where traditional lenders identify problems.

-Hard Money Global differentiates itself through its A+ BBB rating and its self-described status as a "trusted leader" in hard money lending with a network model rather than a single-entity operation.
+Hard Money Global differentiates itself through its A+ BBB rating and its self-described status as a "reported leader" in hard money lending with a network model rather than a single-entity operation.
 The company frames its mission around helping real estate investors achieve financing goals and the "American Dream of homeownership."
 They emphasize flexibility and creative funding solutions tailored to individual client needs.

 A significant caveat is that the website contains substantial placeholder text (Lorem ipsum) and generic banking service descriptions that don't align with their actual hard money lending focus, suggesting website quality issues.
 While the company claims BBB A+ rating and an established track record since 2008, the website lacks specific loan terms, rates, approval timelines, or detailed underwriting criteria that would enable prospective borrowers to properly evaluate their offerings.